Pair skating: Jumps

-All jumps are considered in the order in which they were performed.
-If the partners do not execute the same number of revolutions during a solo jump or part of a jump sequence or combination (which can consist of two or three jumps), only the jump with the fewer revolutions will be counted in their score.
-The double Axel and all triple and quadruple jumps, which have more than two revolutions, must be different from one another, although jump sequences and combinations can include the same two jumps.
-Extra jumps that do not fulfill the requirements are not counted in the team's score.
+If the partners do not execute the same number of revolutions during a solo jump or as a part of a jump sequence or combination, only the jump with the fewer revolutions will be counted in their score.
 Teams are allowed, however, to execute the same two jumps during a jump combination or sequence.
-If they perform any or both jump or jumps incorrectly, only the incorrectly done jump is not counted and it is not considered a jump sequence or combination.
-Both partners can execute two solo jumps during their short programs, but the second jump is worth less points than the first.
+If they perform any or both jump or jumps incorrectly, only the incorrectly done jump is not counted, and it is not considered a jump sequence or combination.
+Both partners can execute two solo jumps during their short programs, but the second jump is worth fewer points than the first.

 A jump attempt, in which one or both partners execute a clear preparation for a take-off but step to the entry edge or place their skate's toe pick into the ice and leave the ice with or without a turn, counts as one jump element.
 If the partners execute an unequal number of rotations during a solo jump or as part of a jump combination or sequence, the jump with the lesser number of revolutions will be counted.
 They receive no points if they perform different types of jumps.
 A small hop or a jump with up to one-half revolution (considered "decoration") is not marked as a jump and called a "transition" instead.
 Non-listed jumps do not count as jumps, either, but can also be called a transition and can be used as "a special entrance to the jump".

-If the partners execute a spin and a jump back to back, or vice versa, they are considered separate elements and the team is awarded more points for executing a difficult take-off or entry.
+If the partners execute a spin and a jump back to back, or vice versa, they are considered separate elements, and the team is awarded more points for executing a difficult take-off or entry.
 They lose points if the partners fall or step out of a jump during a jump sequence or combination.
+If one partner executes a jump combination while the other partner executes a jump sequence, the element will be considered a jump sequence.